-Minerals such as calcium, magnesium, iron and zinc are frequently bound (chelated) as positively charged ions in phytate.
-Phytase cleaves and frees the bound phosphates from the phytic acid molecule providing essential phosphorus needed for healthy nutrition.
-In addition, calcium, zinc, iron and magnesium are liberated making these essential minerals available as well.
+Minerals such as calcium, magnesium, iron, and zinc are frequently bound (chelated) in the phytic acid molecule.
+Phytase cleaves and frees the bound phosphates from the phytic acid molecule.
+This process provides essential phosphorus needed for healthy nutrition.
+During the chemical reaction, phytase also frees calcium, zinc, iron, magnesium, and manganese, which makes these minerals available for the body to use.

-Phytase is one of the many essential enzymes necessary for the digestive process, and a key enzyme for bone health.
-Commonly found in plant material, phytase is a natural enzyme often used for breaking down and increasing the nutritional quality of grains, legumes, seeds and corn.
-Studies confirm that the use of this enzyme can help reduce the need for calcium phosphate and increase digestive health.
+Commonly found in plant material, phytase is one of the many enzymes necessary for the digestive process.
+It breaks down and increases the nutritional quality of grains, legumes, seeds, and corn.
+This enzyme can help reduce the need for calcium phosphate and increase digestive health.

 The Health Benefits of Phytase

 Enzymes in food act synergistically with the enzymes within the human body, significantly to the nutritional value of the food.
 Recent research shows that supplementing with phytase can significantly increase the body's ability to absorb and assimilate vital minerals such as calcium, magnesium, and iron.

 2. Lowers Phytic Acid in the Body